 Looking for a booklist for inspiration for your next read?
-Want to join a book club?
+Do you want to learn more about our book discussion groups, maybe join one of our book clubs?
 We at Fairbanks North Star Borough Public Libraries have you covered!

 Great Books Discussion Group

 Noel Wien Library, Second Tuesday at 7:00 p.m., Group Study Room 2

 These discussions generally follow the format and materials available through the Great Books Foundation.
 Having been through most of their readings, we now supplement with books of our own choosing.
 Members come from a variety of backgrounds and levels of education.
 The only requirements are a willingness to read carefully and an interest in discussing subjects that matter.
 Emphasis is on the experience of struggling to express our own interpretations and ideas rather than learning the latest opinions of academic specialists.